-C. COMPLAINT
+C. COMPLAINT-FILING A LAWSUIT

-A complaint will be drafted and filed with the Clerk of Court.
-We will then attempt to have the complaint served upon the at-fault party(ies), which can take thirty (30) days or more depending upon the speed of the process serving company hired for the purpose of service.
+A complaint will be drafted and filed with the Clerk of Court and is the first step in the litigation process.
+We will then attempt to have the complaint served upon the atfault party (ies), which can take thirty (30) days or more depending upon the speed of the process serving company hired for the purpose of service.
 Once served, the at-fault party will have twenty (20) days to respond to the complaint by filing an answer.